Tuberculosis screening: Your questions answered

 Yes.
 If the immune system can no longer stop TB bacteria from multiplying, an untreated latent infection can become active TB disease.

-In the U.S. alone, it’s estimated that 13 million people have latent TB infection, and 5%-10% of all people with an untreated latent infection are expected to develop active TB disease in their lifetime.
+In the U.S. alone, it’s estimated that 13 million people have a latent TB infection, and 5%-10% of all people with an untreated latent infection are expected to develop active TB disease in their lifetime.
 If you have a medical condition that weakens your immune system, your risk can be much higher.

 3. Who is at risk for tuberculosis?